The Earth Sings Mi Fa Mi: Tracks

 The opening track "Swallow People Whole" is a quiet rock track with elements of electronic music, reminiscent of Depeche Mode.
 Brown woke up in a hotel room with the drum pattern and chorus melody in his head; he worked on the sequencing over the course of a night.
 It talks about being a stranger in one's own body and that one's actions didn't reflect their own perception of themselves.
-"Obliette (Disappear)" tackles the theme of emptiness, and features programming from Southall.
+"Obilette (Disappear)" tackles the theme of emptiness, and features programming from Southall.
 "The Crop and Pest" discusses desire and features pomp rock-styled organ.
 One of the verses details an evil spirit using a human host as a home; it makes reference to a nautilus shell, which is done as a metaphor for perfection.
 The track reuses some of the lyrics from an outtake from the album sessions, "The Afterglow".

 The almost seven-minute long number "The Salesman, the Husband, the Lover" was compared to Blue October.
 It is the start of the album's other topic, which discusses fracturing relationships that mentioned throughout the remainder of release.
 Brown based it on a fictional story he had written about a broken home.
 While working on the demo recording of the song, Brown did research on kids in broken families and incorporated various terms in the song: lightbulb, wishbone, rifle and telephone.
 The song was partially influenced by the poem I Go Back to May 1937 by Sharon Olds, which was a favorite of Brown's.
 "Smoke and Mirrors", which also talks about emptiness, opens with a spoken-word introduction.
 The song had been performed live sometime prior to recording in a different form.
 As they were in the studio, the overall structure and guitar melody during the chorus was changed.